grimadas/BlockchainEngineering/README.md

 --------------------------------------------------------------------------------

-**Blockchain Engineering** is a collection of jupyter notebooks to teach fundamentals of any blockchain system.
+**Blockchain Engineering** is a collection of jupyter notebooks to teach the fundamentals of any blockchain system.

-Rather than other blockchain courses we follow a different approach we build up blockchain from scratch from bottom to the top.
+As opposed to other blockchain courses we follow a different approach - we build the blockchain up from scratch, starting from bottom to the top.
-The main focus of this notebook is to explain and visually show the "Distribtued systems thinking", and Blokchain architehct thinking in particular.
+The main focus of this notebook is to explain and visually show how to understand distributed systems and think like a blockchain architect.

-After this course you will get what is the problems you will solve?
-What issues you might encounter?
-Why is it so hard to design a good system?
+At the end of this course you will have a better understanding of the challenges faced while designing a blockchain system and how to overcome them.

-The notebooks are build as experiments with a discrete simulation SimPy, this allows you to simulate unreliable communication, malicious behavior and convergence algorithms.
+The notebooks are built as experiments with a discrete simulation SimPy, this allows you to simulate unreliable communication, malicious behavior and convergence algorithms.

 --------------------------------------------------------------------------------

-## Current topics
+## Topics covered

 * [Distributed systems](https://github.com/grimadas/BlockchainEngineering/blob/master/01_Intro_To_Distribtued_Systems.ipynb).
 Overlays and communication network.
 Introduction to simulation framework
 * [Gossip](https://github.com/grimadas/BlockchainEngineering/blob/master/02_Gossip_Services.ipynb).
 Convergence of the transactions, information